Losant/losant-rest-js/docs/application.md

 ## Backfill Archive Data

-Returns success when a job has been enqueued to backfill all current data to it&#x27;s archive
+Returns success when a job has been enqueued to backfill all current data to its archive

 ```javascript
 var params = {